fwup-home/fwup/README.md

 `file-resource` blocks for each file.
 These blocks don't need to be referenced by an `on-resource` block.

-## How do I include the firmware version in the archive?
+## How do I include the firmware version in the archive

 If you are using git, you can invoke `fwup` as follows: